-Mandatory forms to be submitted The Czech applicants are requested to submit: A Sworn statement of the applicant Completed "TACR Application Form" Excel file (submitted by the main Czech applicant only) if the applicant plans to achieve "Nmet" type of result, the mandatory form for Nmet result needs to be attached if the applicant plans to achieve the "Patent" type of result, patent search must be substantiated Sworn statement of the composition of the consortium (only if Czech enterprise is part of the project consortium; submitted by the main Czech applicant only) Submission of proposal /documentation at national/regional level All mandatory documents to be found on TA CR website .
+Mandatory forms to be submitted Mandatory forms to be submitted The Czech applicants are requested to submit: A Sworn statement of the applicant Complete d "TACD Application Form" Event file (submitted by the • Completed "TACR Application Form" Excel file (submitted by the main Czech applicant only) • if the applicant plans to achieve "Nmet" type of result, the mandatory form for Nmet result needs to be attached if the applicant plans to achieve the "Patent" type of result, patent search must be substantiated • Sworn statement of the composition of the consortium (only if Czech enterprise is part of the project consortium; submitted by the main Czech applicant only) Submission of proposal /documentation at national/regional level All mandatory documents to be found on TA CR website .
 Deadline for submitting all documents is the same as the deadline for submitting pre-proposals.
 All documents proving the eligibility of the Czech partner stated above shall be submitted via the TACR data box (TACR data box ID: afth9xp).
 Applicants who will not submit this mandatory form (if relevant) via databox before the deadline will be considered as not eligible for TA CR funding.
 Project start Please note that following national legislation, Czech applicants shall start within 120 days from the funding decision being communicated by the Call Management (60-day period to enter into a contract + 60-day period to start the project).
-Eligible projects for TA CR the project meets the definition of applied research the research results correspond to the national rules and are applicable / exploitable.
-(The project proposal has to include a clear description of the exploitation plan and results.) the aim of the project has to be relevant to the overall aim of the funding programme SIGMA the declared share of industrial research and experimental development corresponds to the activities of the Czech partner described in the project proposal the requested funding meets the national regulations for aid intensity Supported results Projects that achieve at least one of the following types of results can be supported in the project proposal: P - patent G - technically realised results - prototype, functional sample
+Eligible projects for TA CR the project meets the definition of applied research • the research results correspond to the national rules and are applicable / exploitable.
+(The project proposal has to include a clear description of the exploitation plan and results.) • the aim of the project has to be relevant to the overall aim of the funding programme SIGMA • the declared share of industrial research and experimental development corresponds to the activities of the Czech partner Additional eligibility criteria described in the project proposal the requested funding meets the national regulations for aid intensity Supported results Projects that achieve at least one of the following types of results can be supported in this Call.
+The type of the result has to be clearly described in the project proposal: P - patent • G - technically realised results - prototype, functional sample